swesos2018/swesos2018.github.io/index.md

 Researchers interested in presenting at the conference should submit an extended abstract (500-1000 words) in English prior to the submission deadline.
 The proceedings will use [IEEE template](https://www.ieee.org/conferences/publishing/templates.html), so we highly recommend to apply this formatting already in the first submission.
 Detailed instructions on how to submit the paper will be added soon.

-The selection of contributions will be based on relevance to the workshop, i.e. how closely related to systems-of-systems engineering the submission is; interest to participants from a practical or theoretical perspective; and quality.
+The selection of contributions will be based on:

+- Relevance to the workshop, i.e. how closely related to systems-of-systems engineering the submission is;
+- Interest to participants from a practical or theoretical perspective, i.e. including applicability, novelty, etc.; and
+- Quality of the presentation.

 Note that there are no requirements on uniqueness, so it is possible to reuse or extend material that has already been presented elsewhere but that may not be known to a Swedish audience.